opatiny/fawami/README.md

 # FaWaMi: Fabric waste minimization project

-## Project structure idea
+## Project structure

-- `data`: some tests data
+- `data`: some test data
-- `demo`: contains some code that imports the functions defined in `src` and displays a GUI with the results
+- `demo`: contains example scripts that imports the functions defined in `src` and displays a GUI with the results
 - `src`: contains the actual code.
 All functions are unit tested

-## Concept for the GUI

-- Input an SVG image with the pattern pieces to place on the fabric
-- Define the fabric dimensions (if rectangular).
-We'll see if we handle not rectangular shapes.
-- Drop-down for optimisation algorithm selection
-- Some options buttons: orientation, space between parts (padding), ...
-- Graphics zone with the results of the opti displayed as an image

 ## Run a script